-In order to meet diversified customer demands, the VFD provides abundant expansion cards including hoisting-oriented process card, PG expansion card, communication expansion card and I/O expansion card to achieve various functions as needed.
+In order to meet diversified customer demands, the VFD provides abundant expansion cards including hoisting-oriented process card, PG card, communication card and I/O card to achieve various functions as needed.
 Each VFD can be installed with three expansion cards at most.

-The PG card supports a variety of common encoders including incremental encoders and resolver-type encoders.
+The PG card supports a variety of common encoders including incremental encoders, resolver-type encoders, sine-cosine encoders, and SSI absolute encoders.
 In addition, it also supports pulse reference and frequency-division output.
 The PG card adopts digital filter technology to improve EMC performance and to realize stable transmission of the encoder signal over a long distance.
 It is equipped with the encoder disconnection detection function to contain the impact of system faults.

-The VFD supports mainstream bus and control automation communication modes, including Modbus, CANopen, PROFIBUS-DP, PROFINET, EtherNet IP, and EtherCAT, and thus can be seamlessly interconnected with various hoist control systems.
-It can be connected to the Internet with the optional wireless communication card, by which you can monitor the VFD state anywhere any time through mobile APP.
+The VFD supports mainstream bus and control automation communication modes, including Modbus, CANopen, PROFIBUS-DP, PROFINET, EtherNet IP, and EtherCAT, and thus can be seamlessly interconnected with various crane control systems.
+You can connect the VFD to the Internet with optional wireless communication cards so as to monitor it anywhere any time through mobile APP.

 The VFD uses high power density design.
-Some power ranges carry built-in DC reactor and braking unit to save installation space.
-Through overall EMC design, it can satisfy the low noise and low electromagnetic interference requirements to cope with challenging grid, temperature, humidity and dust conditions, thus greatly improving product reliability.
+The VFD models in some power ranges carry built-in DC reactors and braking units to save installation space.
+Through overall EMC design, the VFD can satisfy the low noise and low electromagnetic interference requirements to cope with challenging grid, temperature, humidity and dust conditions, thus greatly improving product reliability.